devinziegler/SYS-265-Docker-Build-Documentation/README.md

 volumes:
   - /home/user/piwigo/dbconfig:/config
 ```
-Movind to piwigo we will need a gallary directory as well as a config directory
+Piwigo we will need a gallary directory as well as a config directory
 ```
 volumes:
   - /home/user/piwigo/pconfig:/config